securitytxt/security-txt/draft-foudil-securitytxt.md

 security researchers SHOULD use for encrypted communication.
 You MUST NOT directly add your key to the field, instead the value of this field MUST be a URI pointing to a location where the key can be retrieved from.
-If this directive indicates a web URL, then it MUST always use "https://" URLs (as per section 2.7.2 of {{!RFC7230}}).
+If this directive indicates a web URL, then it MUST begin with "https://" (as per section 2.7.2 of {{!RFC7230}}).

 When it comes to verifying the authenticity of the key, it is always the security